XhoanaQosja/example-folder/README.md

-# wildrydes
+# Example repo

-A rebuild of the serverless website WildRydes Workshop in Vue.js with AWS Amplify CLI.
+A simple register, log in page.